Monday, April 14, 2025

 There are several other recipes for hummus on this blog: parsnip, chard stalk, and super smooth with multiple seasoning options.
 Recently, I've been seasoning it with berbere, an Ethopian spice mixture, but my FAVORITE flavor is spinach, roasted red peppers, and harissa.

-Pimiento peppers make the tastiest roasted peppers, so this summer, my husband grew them for me.
+Pimiento peppers make the tastiest roasted peppers so, this summer, my husband grew them for me.
 I roasted them, peeled them, and then froze them.
 If you can't get pimientos, use red bell peppers.

 In the fall, when the farm store is full of spinach, I blanch, chop, and freeze as much as I can!
 So, for me, this comes together with things I have in my freezer.
 If you plan ahead, it can for you, too!